AdobeDocs/experience-platform.en/help/web-sdk/use-cases/adobe-analytics.md

 keywords: adobe analytics;analytics;mapped data;mapped vars;
 exl-id: b18d1163-9edf-4a9c-b247-cd1aa7dfca50
 ---
-# Sending data to Adobe Analytics using the Web SDK
+# Send data to Adobe Analytics using the Web SDK

 The Adobe Experience Platform Web SDK can send data to Adobe Analytics through the Adobe Experience Platform Edge Network.
-When data arrives at Experience Edge, it translates the XDM object into a format that Adobe Analytics understands.
+When data arrives at the Edge Network, it translates the XDM object into a format that Adobe Analytics understands.

 ## XDM field group